 Algorithm-assisted outputs should be benchmarked against established methods where possible, assessing not only aggregate accuracy but also differential performance across domains, subgroups, and time periods.
 In coding applications, this implies continuous evaluation against clerical gold standards and targeted rechecks of categories where ML performance is weakest.
 In estimation and nowcasting, it implies systematic comparison against reference series and explicit evaluation of revision behaviour.

 The prequential perspective helps operationalise this: validation should be ongoing rather than one-time, with sequential monitoring of predictive distributions and calibration over repeated production cycles.
+This necessity is reinforced by Zhang’s (2019) observation that building the best model for estimation simultaneously reduces the ability to verify its assumptions; any covariate informative enough to serve as a diagnostic check should already be in the model—meaning that external validation infrastructure is structurally necessary.
 This is analogous to the continuous benchmarking that survey methodologists apply to nonresponse adjustments or small area models—but it requires infrastructure that may not yet exist for all algorithmic applications: stable gold-standard samples, longitudinal labels, and automated dashboards for error stratification by domain.

 5.4 Characterising and communicating uncertainty